-PL: Players like Barry Greenstein have told us that even the politicians against online poker, they all play.
+PL: Players like Barry Greenstein have told us that even politicians who are against online poker - they all play.

 On the other hand, it was very heartening to see Bernie Sanders’ campaign.
 Apparently many people realize that ‘socialism’ isn’t such a dirty word after all.
 The Europeans seem to handle this a little bit better.

 PL: The Swedes call themselves socialists.
 Nobody thinks there’s something wrong with the Swedes.

 VS: Right.
 I think that socialist ideas in a capitalist society are almost unavoidable.
 Today, the middle class is eroding, middle-class jobs disappear, and there’s more and more unskilled labor on one side and highly skilled people on the other side.

 We can’t maintain a society like that forever.
 In the long run wealth has to be redistributed and the government is the body to do that.
 I’m saying that even though the government might be corrupt, simply because there’s no alternative.

 PL: Europeans are amazed at how the US campaigns ended up with the two candidates who seem to be the least popular.